List of conservation areas and listed buildings in Southend-on-Sea

 As of October 2017, there are 14 listed Conservation Areas in the city of Southend-on-Sea in Essex, England.
 Southend-on-Sea started out as a few fishermens' huts at the South End of Prittlewell, before becoming a holiday destination during the Victorian era.

 In 1968 Southend Borough Council created the first conservation area in Clifftown, the home to the first Georgian and Victorian development of the town including its first park, Prittlewell Square.

-Nationally Historic England have 124 recorded listed buildings within the city, with five of these being Grade 1 listed.
+Nationally Historic England have 124 recorded listed buildings within the city, with five of these being Grade I listed.
 In September 2024, Historic England added two new Grade II designated landmarks, the Shrubbery, an early 19th century walkway along the cliffs at Southend, and the Sun Shelter at Westcliff-on-Sea, which is the largest curved sun shelter on the east coast of England.